isabella232/sign-integrations.en/help/veeva/install.md

 1. In the Add Connection dialog that opens, provide the required details including the [!DNL Veeva Vault] credentials.

-    The Adobe Sign Credentials are autopopulated from the initial Adobe Sign login.
+    The Adobe Acrobat Sign Credentials are autopopulated from the initial Adobe Sign login.

     ![Image](images/middleware_addconnection.png)